hosua/Ebay-Web-Scraper/README.md

 # Ebay Web Scraper
- A simple web scraper made using Selenium
+A simple web scraper made in Python using Selenium

 ## External Modules used

 selenium, colorama

+## Notes

-The code uses Chrome and will require Chrome webdrivers in order for the program to work.
-You can edit the code to work with Opera, IE, or Firefox yourself if you wish.
+The code uses Chrome and will require the [Chrome webdriver](https://chromedriver.chromium.org/downloads) in order for the program to work.
+You can edit the code to work with Opera, IE, or Firefox yourself if you wish (you will have to also set up their respective web driver as well).

-Run main.py to run the program.
-I also suggest putting it in into its own directory.
+I suggest putting all these files in into their own folder.
 It will make JSON files and save them in its current directory.
+To tun the program, run main.py.